alefranz/MELT/docs/guide.md

 If you are using [Serilog.Extensions.Logging](https://github.com/serilog/serilog-extensions-logging) the integration is straightforward as this library is fully compliant with `Microsoft.Extensions.Logging`.

-Simply follow the main instruction as the fact that you are plugging Serilog as the provider does not alter the behaviour.
+Follow the main instructions: using Serilog as the provider does not alter MELT's behaviour.

 The `SampleWebApplicationSerilog` sample pins the supported Serilog `3.1.1` and Serilog.Extensions.Logging `8.0.0` minimum.
 The